dbgrande/GrandeModular/README.md

 **VCA Section:**

-Also provides a polyphonic VCA, since some mixers don't support true polyphonic Volume inputs.
+Also provides a polyphonic VCA, since some mixers don’t support true polyphonic Volume inputs.

 - **VCA In and Out:** Polyphonic voltage-controlled attenuator (up to 16 channels).